rbadrinath/FCP/CLASS/common-programming-errors.md

 </pre>

 ## Operators
-1. Comparing three numbers: students wants to check if a,b, and c are in increasing order:
+1. **Comparing three numbers**: students wants to check if a,b, and c are in increasing order:
 <pre>
    if (a < b < c) 	// NOTE: will evaluate to true even if a=3, b=2, c=1